psychemedia/storytelling-notes/and-the-girl-played-on.md

 Anwen said she was grateful.
 She said she was glad to stay.
 The days turned into weeks.
 The weeks turned into months.
 Each morning, she swept the floor and tended the fire.
 Each night, she fed the boar.
 And every day, three times a day, the old woman gave her a plate piled high with good things to eat.
 And each time, insisted that Anwen clear the plate.

 For the first time in her life, Anwen found there was flesh on her bones, instead of just skin.
-But she notice that, if ever Rhoswen, the daughter of this house, asked for another morsel, another mouthful, her mother would shout at at, and chastise — what are you, eating me out of house and home?! — and would beat her daughter across her back.
+But she notice that, if ever Rhoswen, the daughter of this house, asked for another morsel, another mouthful, her mother would shout at her, and chastise her — what are you, eating me out of house and home?! — and would beat her daughter across her back.

 It was hard for Anwen to eat whenever Rhoswen was across the room, watching her, following every fork full.